Foundations of Digital Games 2010

 For more than 20 years Prof. Gross has been pursuing basic and applied research in computer graphics, image generation and display, geometric modeling, and computer animation.
 His research interests include point-based graphics, physically-based modeling, immersive displays, and 3D video.
 Prof. Gross is a member of ACM and ACM SIGGRAPH, a senior member of IEEE, a member of the IEEE, and a fellow of the Eurographics Association.
 From 2002-2006 he was a member of the ETH research commission.
 Prof. Gross serves on the boards of numerous international research institutes, societies, and governmental organizations.
 He also co-founded Cyfex AG, Novodex AG, LiberoVision AG, and Dybuster AG.

-User Research team
+Games User Research Group

 Microsoft Game Studios